 This service allows hospitals to record incidents of infection after surgery, track patient results and review or change practice to avoid further infections.

-Public Health England’s healthcare associated infection and antimicrobial resistance department (HCAI & AMR) run the surgical site infection surveillance service.
+The UK Health Security Agency’s healthcare associated infection and antimicrobial resistance department (HCAI & AMR) run the surgical site infection surveillance service.

 This service helps hospitals in England record and follow up incidents of infection after surgery, and use results to review or change practice as necessary.